Notice -- Continuation of the National Emergency with Respect to Actions of the Government of Syria

 The President took these actions to deal with the unusual and extraordinary threat to the national security, foreign policy, and economy of the United States constituted by the actions of the Government of Syria in supporting terrorism, maintaining its then-existing occupation of Lebanon, pursuing weapons of mass destruction and missile programs, and undermining U.S. and international efforts with respect to the stabilization and reconstruction of Iraq.

-While the Syrian regime has reduced the number of foreign fighters bound for Iraq, the regime's brutal war on the Syrian people, who have been calling for freedom and a representative government, endangers not only the Syrian people themselves, but could yield greater instability throughout the region.
-The Syrian regime's actions and policies, including pursuing chemical and biological weapons, supporting terrorist organizations, and obstructing the Lebanese government's ability to function effectively, continue to pose an unusual and extraordinary threat to the national security, foreign policy, and economy of the United States.
-As a result, the national emergency declared on May 11, 2004, and the measures to deal with that emergency adopted on that date in Executive Order 13338; on April 25, 2006, in Executive Order 13399; on February 13, 2008, in Executive Order 13460; on April 29, 2011, in Executive Order 13572; on May 18, 2011, in Executive Order 13573; on August 17, 2011, in Executive Order 13582; on April 22, 2012, in Executive Order 13606; and on May 1, 2012, in Executive Order 13608; must continue in effect beyond May 11, 2013.
+The regime's brutality and repression of the Syrian people, who have been calling for freedom and a representative government, not only endangers the Syrian people themselves, but also is generating instability throughout the region.
+The Syrian regime's actions and policies, including with respect to chemical and biological weapons, supporting terrorist organizations, and obstructing the Lebanese government's ability to function effectively, continue to pose an unusual and extraordinary threat to the national security, foreign policy, and economy of the United States.
+As a result, the national emergency declared on May 11, 2004, and the measures to deal with that emergency adopted on that date in E.O.
+13338; on April 25, 2006, in E.O.
+13399; on February 13, 2008, in E.O.
+13460; on April 29, 2011, in E.O.
+13572; on May 18, 2011, in E.O.
+13573; on August 17, 2011, in E.O.
+13582; on April 22, 2012, in E.O.
+13606; and on May 1, 2012, in E.O.
+13608; must continue in effect beyond May 11, 2015.
 Therefore, in accordance with section 202(d) of the National Emergencies Act, 50 U.S.C.
 1622(d), I am continuing for 1 year the national emergency declared with respect to the actions of the Government of Syria.

 The United States will consider changes in the composition, policies, and actions of the Government of Syria in determining whether to continue or terminate this national emergency in the future.